Webinar

 Chivuli Ukwimi

 Chivuli Ukwimi is an African trans activist and an international development and public health specialist with extensive experience in program development, grant making and philanthropy.
-She is the current deputy director of the International Trans Fund.
+She is the current deputy director of the International Trans Fund (ITF).
 Chivuli has also managed multiple grant making and philanthropy portfolios within various public and private foundations.
-Chivuli is a current board member of IRANTI and Astraea Lesbian Foundation, and has previously served as a founding board member of African Men for Sexual Health and Rights (AMSHeR) and board chair for Dignitate Zambia.

 • Heather Benjamin